Paulistania (region): Musical rhythms

-The traditional musical rhythm of Paulistania is the sertanejo music, also called in Portuguese "música caipira" (Caipira music), "sertanejo tradicional" (Traditional sertanejo), "sertanejo raíz" (root sertanejo), "moda de viola", sometimes they call it "velho sertanejo" (old sertanejo), passing the false image that the university sertanejo universitário be the successor of Caipira music, a "new style", due to its popularity.

-In this region and from this culture, a modality of popular music was born, Alberto Ikeda, author of the book "Música Na Terra Paulista: From Viola Caipira À Guitarra Elétrica" considered it to be "the music of Paulistania".
+The traditional musical rhythm of Paulistania is the Caipira music.
+In this region and from this culture, a modality of popular music was born, Alberto Ikeda, author of the book Música Na Terra Paulista: From Viola Caipira À Guitarra Elétrica considered it to be "the music of Paulistania".
 In the author's words, it is a musicality that is related to the historical formation of São Paulo, making it unique as a paulista.
 In addition to being a symbol, the violão sertanejo was the guarantor of the expansion of this country music.
 Setting itself up as a spokesperson for this musicality, the instrument spread throughout Paulistania and, having its identification with the first inhabitants of the region as time passed, it reached the point of making the violeiro an individual of great importance in communication. where to live.

-Although caipira music is predominantly related to other expressions, some rhythms ended up also being fixed autonomously, as a musical genre in itself, predominantly for listening, as a popular musical expression of concert, with recognized and expressed authorship.
-These include: the cururu, the catira/cateretê and the xote, which are originally danced forms, with singing often improvised; the toada and moda de viola, only vocal genres, and the caipira pagode, initially a type of solo instrumental music, of great virtuosity, performed on the viola caipira, and which started to be presented also in the sung version.
+Although Caipira music is predominantly related to other expressions, some rhythms ended up also being fixed autonomously, as a musical genre in itself, predominantly for listening, as a popular musical expression of concert, with recognized and expressed authorship.
+These include: the cururu, the catira/cateretê and the xote, which are originally danced forms, with singing often improvised; the toada and moda de viola, only vocal genres, and the Caipira pagode, initially a type of solo instrumental music, of great virtuosity, performed on the Caipira viola, and which started to be presented also in the sung version.